eugeniodevv/docs/docs/mitigation.md

 We have deployed rules at the core switches of our Upstream provider ([Datacamp](https://www.datacamp.co.uk)).
 That allows us to drop large scale volumetric attacks, like amplification & reflection, before reaching our own scrubbing nodes.

+Additionally, all of our subnets are protected by their own proprietary anti-DDoS solution to handle more sophisticated Layer 3/4 attacks.

-These rules alone can drop attacks of up to **120 Tbit/s**.
+These rules alone can drop attacks of up to **120 Tbit/s** on the edge.

 ### Common blocked L3/L4 attacks
 - UDP floods of any kind